 A part-year resident is a resident who established or abandoned residency during the tax year.
 Part-year residents may prorate interest and dividends income.
 Individuals filing as part-year residents may deduct the amount of taxable income earned while not a resident of New Hampshire.
-To determine the annual taxable income for the pro rata share calculation, subtract Line 4(c) from the subtotal of gross income on Line 3, then apply the following calculation to that figure to determine the amount to enter on Line 4(d), part-year resident pro rata share.
+To determine the annual taxable income for the pro rata share calculation, subtract Line 4(c) from the subtotal of gross income on Line 3, then apply the following calculation to that figure to determine the amount to enter on Line 4(d), part-year resident pro rata share or determined by applying the methodology described in Rev 903.08(b)(2).

-Annual taxable income x number of days a Non-New Hampshire Resident

-365 days of the year
+Annual taxable income x number of days a Non-New Hampshire Resident 365 days of the year